 “How should delirium be managed in the hospital?”

-This question came up during this week’s Geriatrics for Caregivers Q & A call, as we were discussing the Choosing Wisely recommendation to avoid tying down older adults who become confused during a hospitalization.
-(See item 5 in last week’s post.)
+This question came up during a Q & A session, as we were discussing the Choosing Wisely recommendation to avoid tying down older adults who become confused during a hospitalization.

-Delirium is a common and important problem for all older adults in the hospital; it doesn’t just happen to people with a dementia diagnosis!
+Delirium is a common and very important problem for all older adults in the hospital.
+It doesn’t just happen to people with Alzheimer’s or a dementia diagnosis.
+(And, it’s not the same thing.)

-In this post, I’ll review what caregivers absolutely should know about hospital delirium.
+In this post, I’ll review what older adults and families absolutely should know about hospital delirium.
 And, we’ll cover some of the things you can do if it happens to your loved one.

 Why hospital delirium is so important to know about